nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

-## Create a sequence of numbers in python
+## Skill - Create a sequence of numbers in python
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required